jackie-dai/Project-1-Overhaul/Section2_CreatingEnemy/section2.md

 In this section, we will be creating a enemy for the player to fight.
 The enemy will have a line of sight of radius r and if the player is within this radius, it will move towards the player and explode upon contact; dealing damage to the player.
 The player will also be able to deal damage back to the enemy

 ## Enemy Setup
 Like you did with the player, make a new game object and name it `Enemy`, attach a Circle Collider 2D and a Rigidbody 2D.
-Modify the Rigidbody 2D by setting gravity to zero and freezing z rotation (fig 1).

 ![](./images/fig2.1.png) Fig 2.1

+Inside the RigidBody2D component:

+- Set the gravity to zero (fig 2.1)
+- freezing z rotation (fig 2.1)

 Next, set the Enemy game object's tag to Enemy.
 Now, we have a basic enemy game object.